GeorgeKstr/Java-Mahjong/README.md

 3. Compile the Java source files if necessary.
 4. Run the main Java class to start the game.

-## Credits
+## Contributing

-This Java Mahjong implementation is created by [Your Name] and [Your Team].
-Feel free to contribute to the project by submitting bug reports, feature requests, or pull requests.
+Contributions to the project are welcome!
+If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.

-## License
+## Acknowledgments

-This project is licensed under the [License Name] License - see the [LICENSE](LICENSE) file for details.
+Special thanks to the creators of Mahjong for providing inspiration for this project.